BIDS/repro-case-studies/case-studies/zzhang.md

+##### Title

-#Enabling Astronomy Image Processing with Cloud Computing using Apache Spark
+Enabling Astronomy Image Processing with Cloud Computing using Apache Spark

-Author: Zhao Zhang

 ##### Introduction
-*Please answer these introductory questions for your case study in a few sentences.*

-1) Who are you and what is your research field?
-Include your name, affiliation, discipline, and the background or context of your overall research that is necessary specifically to introduce your specific case study.

 I am Zhao Zhang, a joint postdoctoral researcher at AMPLab and Berkeley Institute for Data Science, University of California, Berkeley.
 The theme of my research is to enable data-driven science with computer systems.